This post may feature affiliate links. Please read our disclosure policy.

 - Salsa of choice optional

-- To start your marinade, remove the stem and seeds from the chilies.
-Then, toast them in a skillet over medium-low for 3-5 minutes.
-Make sure to turn your chilies frequently to prevent burning.
+- To start your marinade, remove the stem and seeds from the chiles.
+Toast them in a skillet over medium-low for 2-3 minutes.
+Make sure to turn your chiles frequently to prevent burning.

 - Next, cover them with water and bring to a low boil.
 Once the water is boiling, lower the heat to simmer for about 12-15 minutes, or until the peppers are softened.

-- Once the chilies are ready, add them to a blender with the pineapple juice, vinegar, garlic, onion, cumin, Mexican oregano, cloves, achiote paste, and salt.
-Blend until smooth.
+- Once the chiles are ready, add them to a blender with the pineapple juice, vinegar, water, garlic, onion, cumin, Mexican oregano, cloves, achiote paste, and salt.
+Blend until smooth, then set aside.

-- When you're ready to eat, drain the excess marinade off the TVP and preheat 1-2 tbsp of neutral oil in a large skillet over medium.
-Add in the TVP and fry, stirring occasionally until it's hot and appears slightly matte.
+- Heat 1-2 tbsp of neutral oil in a large skillet over medium.
+Add in the TVP along with ½ of the marinade.
+Stir to combine and cook down for 1-2 minutes.
+Add in the rest of the marinade and continue cooking until it's absorbed and the TVP appears slightly matte.

 - If you aren’t able to find achiote paste or powder, use paprika as a substitute.